pfgithub/interpunctbot/README.md

 If you want to have welcome or goodbye messages

     ip!settings events welcome OH HI THERE @s! @everyone, @s is here!!! ip!settings events goodbye Bye @s.
-Your name %s will forever be known't
+Your name %s will forever be rememberen't

 @s and %s will be replaced with a mention to the user and the user's name, respectively